lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     visits where diabetes was treated."*

         We have clarified how we dealt with incident diabetes cases.
-Briefly, we only report incident diabetes and dysglycemia cases in the text, but in the modeling these were excluded. {{not sure how to address a) and b)...}}
+Briefly, we only report incident diabetes and dysglycemia cases in the text to describe the cohort, but in statistical analyses and modeling, these cases were excluded.
+Regarding a) within the main PROMISE cohort, prevalent diabetes cases were not excluded from the study as they continued to be followed; prevalent diabetes cases did not have fatty acids measured.
+For b) any participant is followed until they request to be removed from the study; some participants missed the 3-yr visit, but came in for the 6-yr visit.
+We have included wording within the results on the sample and percentage who attended at least two visits andLastly,
+        c) because diabetes can effect the values of the OGTT-derived indices due to medication the patient is taking and due to diabetes itself impacting beta-cell function and insulin resistance, we excluded them from all analyses; often, these participants did not even complete an OGTT since it is discouraged that these patients consume that much glucose.
+To restate, diabetes cases were not included in GEE or other analyses.

     - *"I would prefer to see the equations for the outcome measures.
 Why not use HOMA2-IS instead of 1/HOMA-IR?"*

+        Thank you for this suggestion.
 We have included the equations for the outcome measures as requested.
 In addition, we replaced HOMA-IR with HOMA2-%S from the HOMA2 Calculator.
-        The results were not substantially different after the replacement of HOMA-IR. {{confirm}}
+The results were not substantially different after the replacement of HOMA-IR.

     - *"In the statistical analysis you state that co-variates were time-dependent.
 This is not true for age at baseline, family history, sex, ethnicity.
 Please clarify in the text."* ... *"misspelling: 'statistically significance'"*

-        These have been corrected.
+        Thanks for catching these issues.
+They have been corrected in the revised manuscript.

     - *"I am not an expert of PLS-DA but it is not clear to me, why does this analysis reflect more the role of relative NEFA (mole%) analysis than the concentration analysis?
 As I can see, it depends on what variables you feed in the model."*

-        {{bit confused about this one.
-Will need to look into the wording in the manuscript.}}
+        We are not entirely clear on the reviewer's comment.
+PLS extracts from high dimensional data (multiple predictor variables, i.e. the fatty acids) underlying correlations, constrained by a outcome variable (i.e. beta-cell function).
+In this context, because mol% data is by definition restricted to sums of 100% (all fatty acid values add up to 100%), the underlying correlations between fatty acids is dependent on the relative contributions those fatty acids have to the total and as such can reflect correlations of specific fatty acids or groups of fatty acids that increase or decrease in proportion together.
+The concentration data is not contrained by this inherent correlation and thus underlying groups or clusters may not be identified using PLS.

 7. *"RESULTS:"*
     - *"Please give ns in Table 1."* ... *"It would be also nice to see, how